 But what about their effect on our little reptile friends?
 Can turtles eat them?

 Can Turtles Eat Avocado?

-You should steer clear from feeding avocado to your turtles.
-Avocado contains persin, a fungicidal toxin that is harmful to turtles.
-So although a turtle will not refrain from eating it, you shouldn’t serve it.
+You should steer clear from feeding avocados to your turtles because avocados have persin, a fungicidal toxin that can cause organ failure in turtles.
+So although a turtle will not refrain from eating it, you shouldn’t serve them avocados.

 There have been cases of turtles becoming seriously ill after consuming avocados.

 As a pet owner, you need to know which food is safe for your pets and which isn’t.
-And avocado is on the top of the list of harmful foods to turtles.
+And avocado is at the top of the list of harmful foods for turtles.

 You Might Also Like To Read:

-However, the same cannot be said for our reptile pets.
-In fact, it is shocking to hear about the effect avocado has on turtles.
+In fact, it is shocking to hear about the effect avocado has on shelled friends.

-Here are some of the expected effects of persin in turtles:
+Here are some of the expected effects of persin on turtles:

 - Difficulty breathing